sublimehq/sublime_merge/.github/ISSUE_TEMPLATE/bug_report.md

 A description of what you expected to happen.

+**Debug Information**
+The Sublime Merge debug information can be used to narrow down the cause of an issue.
+It can be collected with the following steps:
+1. Open Sublime Merge
+2. Open the repository where the bug occurs
+3. Navigate to `Help > Debug Information` via the application menu
+4. Before sharing, please redact any information that's sensitive such as file paths, git user information, remote URLs etc.

+This section may be omitted/removed.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.
 This section may be omitted/removed.